ganskef/MoCuishle/_posts/2016-03-31-signed-to-be-simple.md

 to switch on/off.

 The second blue *MC* in the *Android Title Bar* belongs to the *Mo Cuishle* service.
-This is launched by the *Android App*, separated from the *Add-on* but neccessary, since it is the *Java* proxy to work with.
+This is launched by the *Android App*, separated from the add-on but neccessary, since it is the *Java* proxy to work with.

 # Refactorings, a new build process